georgewallace/azure-content/articles/application-gateway/application-gateway-create-probe-ps.md

 ### Step 4

 Save the configuration to the application gateway by using **Set-AzureRmApplicationGateway**.
-While verbose mode is not necessary it is a good idea to use it for such operation's progress tracking.

-	Set-AzureRmApplicationGateway -ApplicationGateway $getgw -verbose
+	Set-AzureRmApplicationGateway -ApplicationGateway $getgw